 International Bonds: Now Featuring Precision

-With interest rates in the U.S. at record lows, the case for international bond exposure is relatively easy to make in the current environment.
+With interest rates in the U.S. at record lows as of 2011, the case for international bond exposure is relatively easy to make in the current environment.
 In addition to a number of broad based emerging markets bond ETFs, there are now more targeted options available that allow for precise exposure:

 - “Dim Sum” China Bond ETFs (DSUM, CHLC, RMB)

 - Australia / New Zealand (AUNZ)

 - Italy (ITLY)